DoginUwU/anigiri/README.md

 # Anigiri

 A simple booru website viewer for mobile.
-In it you can quickly browse between booru sites, and download images according to your wishes.
+You can quickly browse between booru sites, and download images according to your wishes.

 Home             |  Detail image :-------------------------:|:-------------------------: